darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/README.md

     screen -S goesproc

-Now change it's important that you change directories to wherever you want the images to be stored.
-For me I mounted a NAS to store my images.
+Now you must change directories to wherever you want the images to be stored.
+For me, I mounted a NAS to store my images.

     cd /your/storage/location
     sudo goesproc -c /usr/share/goestools/goesproc-goesr.conf -m packet --subscribe tcp://127.0.0.1:5004